The Tears of a Clown: Commercial success

-In 1970, to capitalize on the Miracles' success there, and due to a lack of new material from the group, Motown Britain selected "The Tears of a Clown" from the group's catalog for single release.
+In 1970, to capitalize on the Miracles' success, and due to a lack of new material from the group, Motown Britain selected "The Tears of a Clown" from the group's catalog for single release.
 One account suggests it was Karen Spreadbury, head of the British division of the Motown Fan Club, who first recommended the track to John Reid, then UK manager for the American Tamla Motown label, who went on to manage Elton John and Queen, when he asked her which track she'd favor as a single from the 1967 album.
-Reid reportedly then gave the go ahead for “Tears of A Clown” to be issued as the single.
+Reid reportedly then gave the go ahead for “Tears of a Clown” to be issued as the single.
 The record became a #1 hit in the UK seven weeks after its July release.

 This newfound popularity prompted Motown to release the song as a single in the United States, using a new mix of the song made in February 1970 (whereas the UK release had used the original 1967 stereo mix from the Make It Happen LP).
 Cash Box said of the US single release that it was a "brilliant return to the heyday sound of the Miracles," calling it "bright blues rock that hasn't been heard here for a long while."
 It became a #1 hit on both the pop and R&B charts within two months of its release.
 Despite the fact that the Miracles had been one of Motown's premier acts in the early and mid-1960s and its first successful group act, "The Tears of a Clown" was their first and only #1 hit while Smokey Robinson was lead singer.
 (The Miracles hit #1 again several years later with the smash hit "Love Machine", but by that time Smokey had long since left the group, replaced by Billy Griffin.
 "Shop Around" had hit #1 on the Cash Box Pop Chart, but only #2 on Billboard's.)

 The 45 single was issued with two different B-sides: the first pressing had an alternate version of the 1967 Miracles Top 20 hit single "The Love I Saw in You Was Just a Mirage;" the second had a new Miracles song, "Promise Me".
 Motown released a Tears of a Clown LP in 1970 as well, which was essentially a re-packaging of the Miracles' 1967 Make It Happen.
 It was included again on the group's 1971 LP One Dozen Roses, which used a new stereo mix.

 Two years later, Smokey Robinson decided to follow through with his plans to leave the Miracles and retire.
-Smokey Robinson & the Miracles embarked on a six-month farewell tour, culminating in a July 16, 1972 performance in Washington, DC, where Robinson introduced the Miracles' new lead singer, Billy Griffin.
+Smokey Robinson & the Miracles embarked on a six-month farewell tour, culminating in a July 16, 1972, performance in Washington, DC, where Robinson introduced the Miracles' new lead singer, Billy Griffin.

-The song charted again in the UK in 1976, peaking at #34 (see The Miracles discography).
-"The Tears of a Clown" continues to be a popular radio request.
+The song charted again in the UK in 1976, peaking at number 34 (see The Miracles discography).